rohitgeddam/FindMyRoomie/README.md

    python manage.py runserver
    ```

-Click the link next to "Starting development server at " to view the project
+Click the link next to "Starting development server at " to view the project.

 ## How to create a new webpage